omfgitsjack/kanhub/README.md

 1. Download the build.crx file [found in the latest-build folder](./latest-build)
 2. Open Google Chrome browser, go to your extensions manager (Settings -> More tools -> Extensions) and drag and drop this file into the window
 3. Add the extension by clicking "Add extension"
+4. If you add the extension this way, Chrome may disable the extension next time you restart.
+Just go back the the extensions manager and re-enable it

 #### Installing from the source
 1. Clone our repo, cd into chrome-extension and npm install